Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Application to Gravitational-Wave Data

 \section{Application to Gravitational-Wave Data}

-tool was designed to identify and diagnose associated auxiliary channels that influence the primary channel for \ac{gw} detection, producing a time-sequential correlation trend propagated by instrumental or environmental disturbances.
-We can estimate a significant association as an excess from the long duration trend of its median value.
-In this section, we apply {\it CAGMon} tool to the KAGRA \ac{gw} data for characterizing and identifying associations between channels caused from well-known environmental and instrumental events such as a lightning stroke and an air compressor noises.
+tool was designed to identify and diagnose associated auxiliary channels that influence the \ac{gw} strain channel for \ac{gw} detection, producing a time-sequential correlation trend propagated by instrumental or environmental disturbances.
+We can estimate a significant association as excess from the long duration trend of its median value.
+In this section, we apply the {\it CAGMon} tool to the KAGRA \ac{gw} data for characterizing and identifying associations between channels caused by well-known environmental and instrumental events such as lightning stroke and air compressor noises.